standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * The codebase SHOULD be localizable.
 * Code and its documentation SHOULD NOT contain situation-specific information.
 * Codebase modules SHOULD be documented in such a way as to enable reuse in codebases in other contexts.
+* The code SHOULD NOT require services or platforms available from only a single vendor.

 ## What this does not do